U.S. Route 40 in Colorado: State Highway 40

 State Highway 40 (SH 40) represents the former two-lane alignment of US 40 in Arapahoe and Elbert Counties, prior to its demotion by the then-Colorado Department of Highways when they moved the route to then new I-70 in 1968.

 SH 40 begins in Arapahoe County the town of Byers at a junction with SH 36 (N Main Street/Old Highway 36), just across the railroad tracks from downtown.
 It heads southeast to leave Byers and travel along the flat plains of eastern Colorado for the next several miles.
 The highway passes through the tiny community of Peoria, where there is an interchange with I-70/US 40/US 287 (exit 322), before passing by the Richmil Ranch Open Space park.

 SH 40 then enters the town of Deer Trail, passing along the western edge of town as 1st Avenue as it has an intersection with I-70 BS (Cedar Street).
-It continues southeastward across the plains to leave Deer Trail and cross in Elbert County.
+It continues southeastward across the plains to leave Deer Trail and crosses into Elbert County.
 The highway passes through the tiny community of Lowland, where it has another interchange with I-70/US 40/US 287 (exit 336), before crossing a creek to enter the small town of Agate along 1st Avenue, with SH 40 coming to an end shortly thereafter at a junction with Main Street.
 Main Street (as unsigned I-70 BS) leads 0.3 mi west to an interchange with I-70/US 40/US 287 (exit 340).

 The entire length of SH 40 is a rural, two-lane, state highway, running parallel to both the eastbound lanes of modern I-70 to its north, as well as a railroad track to its south.
 SH 40 never goes beyond a half mile from the Interstate.